 Kettling and longer arrests did occur again and again with actions in the last years.
 They are common measures the police uses to intimidate people and build pressure.
 Some officers like stupid sayings that express the idea of forcing a person to confess by detaining them (after their confession, they would be released) - a forbidden practice.
 Fortunately, being arrested by the police and the ensuing feeling of being at their mercy is nothing we usually experience in everyday life, hence, the people affected by it find themselves in an exeptional situation.
 Thus, it is all the more important that you know your rights and insist on them being fulfilled.
 You need to understand: legislation sees arrest as one of the most serious infringements of your fundamental rights.
-This means that an arrest cannot last any longer than absolutely necessary for the reason the authorities stated (ensuring that a trial could take place) (check § 204 LVwG SH and § 163 section 1 StPO / Code of criminal procedure for reference).
+This means that an arrest cannot last any longer than absolutely necessary for the reason the authorities stated (ensuring that a trial could take place) (check § 204 LVwG SH; § 13c SOG HH; § 21 NPOG und § 163c Abs.
+1 StPO for reference).
+According to § 13 SOG HH the maximum detention time because of ID refusal is 12h, in Lower Saxony applies § 21 NPOG which states that you need to be released not later than 24-hour clock the next day or after six days but this only applies when a judge decides so.